Dreaming of a White Christmas?

 A feast for the senses in Hampshire

-Check individual websites for the latest updates and any restrictions.
-Most gardens require booking in advance.
+Check individual websites for the latest updates and any booking requirements.

 Trentham Gardens Fairy Trail